tkdgh7063/nextjs-for-beginner-v15/docs/02-routing.md

 }
 ```

-- Each page can import this component to display navigation based on the current route.
+- This Navigation component can be imported into any page to display the active route based on the current pathname.
+- `"use client"` is required to ensure the hook works correctly in the browser.

+#### Notes

+- Server Components cannot read the current URL.
+- This restriction is intentional to preserve layout state across page navigations.